drshahizan/special-topic-data-engineering/project/proposal/DataSphere/Proposal_DataSphere.md

 4. ``Data analysis and modeling:`` The data analysis and modelling component will identify customer segments based on their behaviour, preferences, and demographics by employing various statistical and machine learning techniques.
 Python and its data science libraries such as NumPy, Pandas, and Scikit-learn will be used for the analysis.
 The models will be trained using MongoDB customer data and validated using cross-validation techniques.

-5. ``Model deployment:`` Flask, a Python web framework, will be used by the model deployment component to deploy machine learning models to a web server.
+5. ``Model deployment:`` **Django**, a Python-based web framework, will be used by the model deployment component to deploy machine learning models to a web server.
 Predictions based on user input will be provided via API endpoints.
 Setting up a continuous integration and delivery pipeline will also be part of the deployment to ensure that the models are up to date and accurate.

 6. ``Model monitoring and maintenance:`` The model monitoring and maintenance component will continuously monitor the models' performance and retrain them as needed.
 MongoDB's change stream feature, which provides real-time notifications when data changes, will be used for monitoring.
 Updating the models to account for new data sources and changing customer behaviour will be part of the maintenance.